thegoose51/cvs-spec/docs/man-overview.md

 $ cvs release -d tc
 ? tc
 You have [0] altered files in this repository.
-Are you sure you want to release (and delete) directory `tc': y
+Are you sure you want to release (and delete) directory 'tc': y
 ```